timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 ### Dropping Data with Continuous Aggregates Enabled [](dropping-data)
 When dropping data in a raw hypertable using the [`drop_chunks` function][api-drop-chunks] that has a continuous aggregate created on it, we must specify the `cascade_to_materializations` argument to the `drop_chunks` call.
-Currently, the only option for this argument is `true`, which will cause the continuous aggregate to drop all data associated with any chunks dropped from the raw hypertable.
-Further data retention options are planned for future releases (see [future work](#future-work)).
+A value of `true` will cause the continuous aggregate to drop all data associated with any chunks dropped from the raw hypertable.
+A value of `false` will retain data in the continuous aggregate while dropping only the raw data.

+>:TIP: When dropping data from the raw hypertable while retaining data on a continuous aggregate, the `older_than` parameter to `drop_chunks` has to be longer than the `timescaledb.ignore_invalidation_older_than` parameter on the continuous aggregate.
+That is because we cannot process invalidations on data regions where the raw data has been dropped.

 The same argument must also be supplied to the [`add_drop_chunks_policy` function][api-add-drop-chunks] when creating a data retention policy for a